Indian and the Puritan

-Indian and the Puritan is a 1916 marble and bronze monument by Gutzon Borglum, the sculptor of Mount Rushmore, opposite 5 Washington Street, the Newark Public Library, in Washington Park of Newark in Essex County, New Jersey.
+Indian and the Puritan is a 1916 marble and bronze monument by Gutzon Borglum, the sculptor of Mount Rushmore, opposite 5 Washington Street, the Newark Public Library, in Harriet Tubman Square (formerly Washington Park) of Newark in Essex County, New Jersey.
 It was added to the National Register of Historic Places on October 28, 1994, as part of the Public Sculpture in Newark, New Jersey Multiple Property Submission.

 History and description

 The monument is a 22 feet bronze lamp standard featuring two carved marble sculptures, a Native American and a Puritan.
 The lamp standard has Newark's city seal and two inscriptions that describe the city's history.
 The monument was commissioned by the city to commemorate its 250th anniversary, 1666–1916.
 It was moved to its current location in Washington Park in 1977.